smart-edge-open/epcforedge/lte/backend/README.md

 ## Test

 In the test directory , there two types of tests:
-- API Test: Provides CURL based test scripts for MEC Controller  API testing
+- API Test: Provides CURL based test scripts for MEC Controller CUPS  API testing
 - Unit Test: Provides unit test and code coverage
 - The details refer to README.md in the folders: api_test and unit_test.